BAAL-NF/tfomics/README.md

 # Code standards

+Below is a wish list for code standards, at current no CI exists and so none of this is strongly enforced.

-Linting with pylint is enforced on all merges to master.
+- Linting with pylint is enforced on all merges to master.
+- We use pytest for unit tests and enforce 100% code coverage
+- Code should be formatted with autopep8

 ## Unit tests

-Unit tests can be found in [the test folder](https://git.ecdf.ed.ac.uk/oalmelid/tfonics/tree/master/tests), we use the pytest framework.
+Unit tests can be found in [the test folder](https://git.ecdf.ed.ac.uk/oalmelid/tfonics/tree/master/tests).

+We use pytest for testing and pytest-cov for code coverage.